 When your design is complete, your Patterson equipment specialist steps in to assist you with financing needs and equipment selection.
 “Equipment specialists can help identify opportunities for increased revenue.
 In small spaces, it’s important to get treatment rooms set up correctly so that every piece of equipment helps the veterinarian achieve their financial goals,” said Stark.
 Equipment specialists also can help connect you with reputable contractors and real estate agents to assist your build-out needs.

-Attending a National Guiding Practice Success Event
+6. Consider attending a national Guiding Practice Success event

 A great way for veterinarians to see the latest technology and equipment available is to attend one of our national Guiding Practice Success (GPS) events, hosted in cities all over the country.
 An added bonus of attending a GPS event: we’ve made virtual reality a reality.
 “Virtual reality is becoming more and more popular, and we’re really happy to be able to offer this experience to our customers,” said Stark.
 Attendees of GPS events will get a unique opportunity to go through a demonstration and get a little taste of the future.